 A Covered Service you get from an Out-of-Network Provider that the Claims Administrator has agreed to cover at the In-Network level.
 You will have to pay any In-Network Copayment that applies.
-Please see "Claims Payment" for more details.
+Please see "Claims Payment" section as well as the "Surprise Billing Legislation Notice" at the front of this Booklet for more details.